Top 10 Insane Monster Energy Drink Facts

 Take Monster Ultra Blue, another zero-calorie blend.
 It tastes like.. uh.. blueberries?
 Maybe a little raspberry or grape?
 Visit the Monster website, and the only information you'll find regarding the drink's taste states it "is a little less sweet and lighter-tasting."

 Sometimes Monster reveals key flavors, like the hints of cherry in Ultra Black, but for many products you'll need to taste them yourself to accurately gauge their essence.

 8. It's Commonly Mixed With Alcohol

 Well, not necessarily.
 Adults can (sometimes) responsibly combine alcohol with Monster to design unique beverages.
-Take the "Monster Martini" for example, a fan-created combination of any Monster Java with vodka and cream that several consumers enjoy responsibly.
+Take the "Monster Martini" for example, a fan-created combination of any Monster Java with vodka and cream that several consumers safely enjoy.

 Then again, some studies report energy drinks cause people to misgauge their level of intoxication, leading to binge drinking and alcoholism.
 And think about it: who especially loves both alcohol and Monster?
 Teenagers.
 And who makes the most irresponsible choices regarding drinking?
 Teenagers.
 Enjoy carefully, folks.

 7. It Has 50 Grams Of Sugar